 How It Works: What "Potential" Actually Means

 This how it works covers How It Works: What "Potential" Actually Means within Potential Difference for GCSE Physics.
 Revise Potential Difference in Electricity for GCSE Physics with 14 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 6 of 14 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position